mcvollberg/github.io/_pages/research.md

 **Impact distortions and social contagion**

-People often act without fully knowing how their actions impact others.
+People often act without fully knowing how their choices impact others.
 Do people take advantage of this ambiguity to make themselves look good?
 And how do these distortions influence others?
-My research shows that people (on average) distort the social consequences of their actions in self-serving ways: selfish individuals downplay the harm of their choices while generous individuals exaggerate their beneficience and sacrifice.
+My research shows that people (on average) distort the social consequences of their choices in self-serving ways: selfish individuals downplay the harm of their choices while generous individuals exaggerate their beneficience and sacrifice.
 Critically, these distortions are differentially contagious, as distortions that make selfish actions appear less damaging spread more readily and make others behave more selfishly themselves.
 This asymmetric social contagion has concrete implications for collective action, from climate inaction to erosion of welfare norms.